Multibit-Legacy/multibit-hd/README.md

 #### We currently use a forked version of Bitcoinj

-The [MultiBit Staging repository](https://github.com/bitcoin-solutions/mbhd-maven) contains a `bitcoinj-0.12-SNAPSHOT` and supporting Orchid JAR for TOR that is aligned with the MultiBit HD `develop` branch.
-This should be used for development builds but is not yet suitable for production.
+The [MultiBit Staging repository](https://github.com/bitcoin-solutions/mbhd-maven) contains a `bitcoinj-0.12-alice` and supporting Orchid JAR for TOR that is aligned with the MultiBit HD `develop` branch.
+This should be used for development builds and is suitable for production.
 As we make changes to our fork we update the staging repository.

-Wherever possible we will introduce our forked changes as a pull request into the upstream bitcoinj so that other projects can benefit but we must use a fork to ensure rapid updates are possible.
+Wherever possible we will introduce our forked changes as a pull request into the upstream bitcoinj so that other projects can benefit but we must use a fork to ensure rapid updates are possible during development.

 #### Start the application (from an IDE)